List of modern great powers: Italy (1871–)

+Prussia and Germany (1763–1918, 1933–1945)

 The Kingdom of Prussia attained its greatest importance in the 18th and 19th centuries, when it conquered various territories previously held by Sweden, Austria, Poland, France, Denmark, and various minor German principalities.
 It became a European great power under the reign of Frederick II of Prussia (1740–1786).
-It dominated northern Germany politically, economically, and in terms of population, and played a key role in the unification of Germany in 1871 (see Prussia and Germany section below).
+It dominated Northern Germany politically, economically, and in terms of population, and played a key role in the unification of Germany in 1871.

 After the territorial acquisitions of the Congress of Vienna (1815), the Kingdom of Prussia became the only great power with a majority German-speaking population.
 During the 19th century, Chancellor Otto von Bismarck pursued a policy of uniting the German principalities into a "Lesser Germany" which would exclude the Austrian Empire.
 Prussia was the core of the North German Confederation formed in 1867, which became part of the German Empire or Deutsches Reich in 1871 when the southern German states, excluding Austria, were added.

 After 1850, the states of Germany had rapidly become industrialized, with particular strengths in coal, iron (and later steel), chemicals, and railways.
 In 1871, Germany had a population of 41 million people; by 1913, this had increased to 68 million.
 A heavily rural collection of states in 1815, the now united Germany became predominantly urban.
 The success of German industrialization manifested itself in two ways since the early 20th century: The German factories were larger and more modern than their British and French counterparts.
-The dominance of German Empire in natural sciences, especially in physics and chemistry was such that one-the of all Nobel Prizes went to German inventors and researchers.
 During its 47 years of existence, the German Empire became the industrial, technological, and scientific giant of Europe, and by 1913, Germany was the largest economy in Continental Europe and the third-largest in the world.
-Germany also became a great power, it built up the longest railway network of Europe, the world's strongest army, and a fast-growing industrial base.
-Starting very small in 1871, in a decade, the navy became second only to Britain's Royal Navy.
+Germany built up the longest railway network of Europe, the world's strongest army, and a fast-growing industrial base.
+Starting very small in 1871, in a few decades, the navy became second only to Britain's Royal Navy, as Germany planned to match it.
 After the removal of Otto von Bismarck by Wilhelm II in 1890, the empire embarked on Weltpolitik – a bellicose new course that ultimately contributed to the outbreak of World War I.